 - Does the DBMS support the number of users and database sizes you intend to implement?
 How are large databases built, supported, maintained -- easily or with a lot of pain?
 Are there independent users who can confirm the DBMS vendor's scalability claims?

 - Are the supporting tools you require available for the DBMS?
-The tools that may be required include query and analysis tools, data warehousing support tools, database administration tools, backup and recovery tools, performance monitoring tools, capacity planning tools, database utilities, and support for various programming languages.
+The tools that may be required include query and analysis tools, data warehousing support tools, database administration tools, backup and recovery tools, performance monitoring tools, capacity tools, database utilities, and support for various programming languages.

 - Is there a sufficient supply of skilled database professionals for the DBMS?
 (DBAs, tech support, programmers, etc.)